Essien Udim: Geography

 Essien Udim LGA observes two significant seasons; the dry and the blustery seasons while the normal temperature of the area is 25 °C. The absolute yearly precipitation in Essien Udim LGA 3550 mm while the normal humidity of the area is 86 percent.
 Essien Udim LGA consists of a few streams and feeders.

+The A342 highway crosses the east and the north of the LGA.

 Economy

 Essien Udim LGA is wealthy in raw petroleum and flammable gas and as such the region has a few nearby and unfamiliar oil organizations.
 Fishing is likewise an exceptionally well known endeavor in Essien Udim LGA with the area's streams and feeders being wealthy in fish.

-Other significant financial commitment in Essien Udim LGA incorporate cultivating, exchange, making of blocks and pottery, making of raffia bins, caps and mats, and the creation of fishing nets and kayaks.
-Crops filled in Essien Udim LGA incorporate oil palm, cassava, and elastic while the business sectors in the space incorporate the Obo Annang market.
+Other significant financial endeavours in Essien Udim LGA include cultivating, exchange, making of blocks and pottery, making of raffia bins, caps and mats, and the creation of fishing nets and kayaks.
+Crops farmed in Essien Udim LGA include oil palm, cassava, and elastic while the business sectors in the space include the Obo Annang market.